AnkitJha13/Quote-App/README.md

 The Random Quote Generator is a simple web application that displays random quotes to provide you with inspiration, motivation, or just a moment of reflection.

 ## Website Link
-You can access the Random Quote Generator by following this link: Random Quote Generator
+You can access the Random Quote Generator by following this link:[Random Quote Generator](https://ankitjha13.github.io/Quote-App/):

 ## How It Works
 When you open the web application, a random quote will be displayed on the screen.